robtaylor/VACASK/README.md

 The converted SPICE models can be found in the [devices/spice](devices/spice) directory.

 Most devices provide several model variants.
-The `sn` variant ([devices/spice/sn](devices/spice/sn) directory) models have a simplified noise model and do not expose opvars that would introduce extra internal nodes.
+The `sn` variant ([devices/spice/sn](devices/spice/sn) directory) models have a simplified noise model and do not expose output variables that would introduce extra internal nodes.
 These models are the fastest, but they cannot be used in advanced noise analyses (they give correct noise values in the ordinary small-signal noise analysis only).

-The `full` variant  ([devices/spice/full](devices/spice/full) directory) of a model exposes all opvars and the noise model is appropriate for all types of analysis.
+The `full` variant  ([devices/spice/full](devices/spice/full) directory) of a model exposes all output variables and the noise model is appropriate for all types of analysis.

 The `default` variant of models can be found in the [devices/spice](devices/spice) directory.
-These models do not expose opvars that introduce extra internal nodes.
+These models do not expose output variables that introduce extra internal nodes.
 The noise model, however, is appropriate for all types of noise analysis.
 If a particular device does not have a `sn` or a `full` variant then that variant is equal to the `default` variant.
 For more information consult the [Verilog-A Distiller repository](https://codeberg.org/arpadbuermen/VADistiller).

 Examples of SPICE3 model usage are in [demo/spice](demo/spice).